sysprog21/lab0-c/CONTRIBUTING.md

 Software requirement: [clang-format](https://clang.llvm.org/docs/ClangFormat.html) version 18 or later.

 This repository consistently contains an up-to-date `.clang-format` file with rules that match the explained ones.
-For maintaining a uniform coding style, execute the command `clang-format -i *.[ch]`.
+For maintaining a uniform coding style, execute the command `clang-format -i *.{c,h}`.

 ## Coding Style for Modern C

-This coding style is a variant of the K&R style.
+This coding style is a variant of the [K&R style](https://en.wikipedia.org/wiki/Indentation_style#K&R).
 Adhere to established practices while being open to innovation.
 Maintain consistency, adopt the latest C standards, and embrace modern compilers along with their advanced static analysis capabilities and sanitizers.